Table of contents Show

 - Visiting Prague, Czech Republic

 - Best Prague Districts to Stay with Family

-Known as the Golden City, Prague—the capital of the Czech Republic—is a popular tourist destination that’s well-loved for its gorgeous architecture and vibrant culture.
+Known as the Golden City, Prague—the Czech capital —is a popular tourist destination that’s well-loved for its gorgeous architecture, its beer gardens and vibrant culture.
 Prague is incredibly picturesque.
 It was left intact during the wars, and strolling through the city can feel like stepping into another time in history.

 Visiting Prague, Czech Republic